himslm01/himslm01.github.io/broadcast_media/broadcast_tv_SD_aspect_ratios.md

 Rounding to the nearest whole even number, we must scale the full sampled 720 pixels up to 788 pixels to make full frame square pixel 4:3 (to within 0.02%).

-That gives the display aspect ratio of the full encoded 720x576 picture of **197:144**.
+That results in the display aspect ratio of the full encoded "4:3" 720x576 picture being **197:144**.

 ### SD 576 line 16:9